-Nestled in the shadow of Clark Mountain, near the northeastern corner of what is now Mojave National Preserve, lie the scattered ruins of Rosalie, also known as Valley Wells.
+Just off Interstate 15, in the shadow of Clark Mountain, lie the scattered ruins of Rosalie, also known as Valley Wells.

-As copper production ramped up, Rosalie took on the trappings of a proper town.
+As copper production ramped up, Rosalie blossomed into a proper town.
 On April 24, 1899, the Ivanpah post office was relocated to Rosalie.
-The settlement grew to include wooden buildings and unique dwellings excavated under a roof of Pleistocene caliche.
+The settlement grew to include wooden buildings and dwellings ingeniously carved under a roof of Pleistocene caliche—a natural cement-like layer of hardened calcium carbonate.

-Despite initial success, Rosalie faced numerous challenges.
+Despite initial success, Rosalie's story followed the boom-and-bust pattern typical of desert mining towns.
 By July 1900, operations ceased due to litigation issues, and the post office was abandoned on July 31, 1900.
 Over the next two decades, the town's fortunes would ebb and flow with the demand for copper and the various companies that operated the nearby mines.

-World War I brought a new surge in copper demand, breathing new life into Rosalie.
+The outbreak of World War I and its voracious appetite for copper breathed new life into Rosalie.
 In November 1917, a new 100-ton capacity blast furnace was opened.
 The operation expanded significantly, with about 100 tons of ore per day being hauled from the Copper World Mine to the smelter by tractor.
 In addition to processing new ore, the operation treated 13,000 tons of slag from earlier operations, averaging between 2 and 10 percent copper content.
 The workforce grew from just six men in 1916 to sixty by 1918.
 Between 1916 and 1918, the operation produced about 1,735 tons of ore containing approximately 4% copper, as well as 1,353 tons of matte containing 25-28% copper.

 Environmental concerns have led to cleanup efforts at the Rosalie site in recent years.
 In the late 1990s, the Environmental Protection Agency ordered the removal of the assay house and some tailings dumps due to the presence of arsenic mixed with pyrite.

-The Valley Wells Cemetery is located northwest of the smelter site.
-Among those interred are Charles "Boots" Yates and his wife Bessie.
-From 1894 to 1952, they ran the Yates Ranch cattle operation, using Rosalie as their headquarters.
+While mining defined Rosalie's early years, ranching became part of its later legacy.
+The Valley Wells Cemetery, located northwest of the smelter site, tells part of this story.
+Among those interred are Charles "Boots" Yates and his wife Bessie, who ran the Yates Ranch cattle operation from 1894 to 1952, using Rosalie as their headquarters.

 GPS